LeppekM/student-check-in/README.md

 * Some tables auto-double click on single click or after sort function

 ## Priority List ##
-* allow smarter clear history
-  * Potentially allow adjustable dates for this
 * QA test table functionality
 * Testing suite
 * Scan all of part type in inventory